openedx/paragon/src/ProductTour/README.md

           onEnd: () => {
             console.log('Ended the third checkpoint');
             setIsTourEnabled(false);
-          } // Additional logic for the onEnd callback to be caleld on the last checkpoint }
+          } // Additional logic for the onEnd callback to be called on the last checkpoint }
       ],
     };